jbrgfx/haskell-github-api/README.md

 # Getting started
-Clone the repo, get dependences using stack build, and then load scripts into ghci using commands like the following from the project root:
+Clone the repo, get dependences using stack build, and then load scripts using commands like the following from the project root:
 ```
 $ stack runghc src/ShowWatchedByMe.hs
 ```